CASCO, Maine — Sarah Robbins-Cole loves a good challenge.

 It's hard to tell that all her posts feature the same merino wool dress because she styled it with scarves, tights, leggings, sweaters, jeans, other skirts, and shoes...oh the shoes!

 "I knew I had to get creative," Robbins-Cole said.

 She wore the dress every day until Christmas, only taking it off to sleep and work out.
 The $138 dress only needed washing about a dozen times, and Robbins-Cole continues to wear it even though her challenge is long done.

 In a matter of days, her Instagram feed gained thousands of followers, and media outlets from all over the world have reached out.
 Her story has been featured in 65 newspapers from Britain to India and Australia.

 "What I have learned is how kind the world is."

 100 Day Dress Challenge

 "We think that the spotlight is on us more than it really is.
-No one is looking at what we are wearing," says Robbins-Cole.
+No one is looking at what we are wearing," Robbins-Cole said.

-What is next for the so-called 'challenge junkie', Robbins-Cole says in 2021 she is trying not to buy any clothes, accessories, or shoes.
+What is next for the so-called "challenge junkie," Robbins-Cole said her 2021 goal was to try not to buy any clothes, accessories, or shoes.

 By not changing her outfit for more than three months, Robbins-Cole helped change her life for the better.